 - Feature sets represent a group of features, which are datasets transformed inline with functions or relationally using Materialized Views

-Models -- functions, statistical models, regressions, data models, and more that are deployed to enable inferencing capabilities.
+A model can be a function, statistical model, regression, data model, and more that is deployed to enable inferencing capabilities.
 AAW can deploy any number of replicas of the model, allowing for scalability and better resource management.
 AAW currently only supports Blackbox models, which are models where implementation details are abstracted and housed in Docker containers.
 Input and output are the only available interface; they also don't require a training dataset.

 Blackbox models rely on the Kinetica Blackbox SDK to fetch AAW-compatible output from a custom Blackbox.
 Kinetica can assist in Blackbox model container creation if necessary.
 Consult New Blackbox Model for more information.

-Deployments represent all models that have been deployed.
-Deployed models can have inference tests run manually, automatically, or in batches depending on the type of deployment.
+A deployment represents a model that has been deployed.
+A deployed model can have inference tests run manually, automatically, or in batches, depending on the type of deployment.
 Currently there are three types of deployments:

 - On-Demand -- inference tests are run as necessary using user-provided input with results being returned based on the given input

 - Continuous -- inference tests are run automatically against records being streamed into an input table; inference results are inserted into an output table

 - Batch -- inference tests are run against a batch of data in an existing table all at once